Disneyland Dining – Ways to save on Eating Expenses at Disneyland

 There are a couple of sources for coupons, or dining vouchers I always check before our trips to see if they will help us save on food costs:

-- The anahiem convention center website has coupons like BOGO item free for McDonalds on Disneyland Drive, $5 off Rainforest Cafe and more!
+- The Visit Anahiem website has coupons like BOGO item free for McDonalds on Disneyland Drive, and more!

 - Entertainment Books for Anahiem (select Anahiem as your city) – there are lots of great coupons in here, including buy one get one free coupons, so you should make your purchase price back and then save lots too!